-Appendix: Recommendations on Gold due diligence
+Recommendations on Gold due diligence

-Instruction:
+Instruction

-The "Recommendations on Gold Due Diligence" (hereinafter referred to as "this Section") refer to the "Supplement on Gold" of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
-It provides specific guidance on supply chain due diligence of gold from conflict-affected and high-risk areas according to the different positions of companies in the gold supply chain.
+The "Recommendations on Gold Due Diligence " (hereinafter referred to as "this Section") provides specific guidance on supply chain due diligence of gold from conflict-affected and high-risk areas according to the different positions of companies in the gold supply chain.
+It distinguishes the roles of upstream and downstream companies in the supply chain and provides corresponding due diligence recommendations.